moverseai/ganimateer/docs/content/about/index.md

 **GANIMATEER** proposes the design and implementation of an AI-based post-processing toolset for automating the character animation process, widening the spectrum of its potential users.
 To achieve this goal, [Moverse](https://moverse.ai/) will leverage the in-house suite of AI-based character animation editing services to ultimately form a guided inversion toolset that will deliver realistic character animations based on user input.
 The toolset will be offered for experimentation to the EMIL consortium.

 ## Team
-Our team comprises scientists and engineers with overlapping and complementary expertise and experiences:
+We are a team of computer engineers with complementary expertise in the intersection of computer vision, machine learning and graphics:

 <!-- - [Nikolaos Zioulis](https://zokin.github.io/)
 - [Spyridon Thermos](https://spthermo.github.io/)